BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 * If you wish for a certain suit to have a model replacement (such as "Default") call `ModelReplacementAPI.RegisterSuitModelReplacement("{Suitname}", typeof(ExampleBodyReplacement))`

-* At this point you should be able to enter the game and see your model replacement at work, however you will not be able to see it locally.
-I recommend UnityExplorer for this step.
-It is likely that there are some constant rotation offsets between your model bones and the player model bones.
-In boneMap.json you can set a quaternion rotation offset for each bone affected to fix this, which will likely take several attempts.
-As of this moment I have not created a tool for making this simple, but may in the future.
+* At this point you should be able to enter the game and see your model replacement at work, but many of the bones likely have incorrect rotations.
+You can use [ModelReplacementTool](ModelReplacementTool/Build) to manually set rotation offsets for each bone.

 Other features
 -